10 tips for finding buyers on the European natural cosmetic ingredients market

 4. Connect with sector associations

 You should get in contact with sector associations in Europe and in specific European country markets.
 Sector associations can provide support with necessary regulations that you need to adhere to.
-They can also provide information about important market players and potential buyers.
+They can also provide information about important market players and potential buyers and about the effects and implications of COVID-19.
 Sector associations usually disclose member lists, which can serve as a valuable source of information regarding the market players or sector associations of individual countries.
-The most important sector associations are the following:
+The most important sector associations include the following:

 - The European Federation for Cosmetic Ingredients (EFfCI) is an organisation for the ingredients sector.
 Its members are public authorities, trade groups and private organisations inside and outside the European Union.
 You can find the list of members on the EFfCI website.